MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/BPA-self-help-2.md

 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
 For more information about how to participate in the public preview for business performance analytics, contact <bpaquestions@service.microsoft.com>.

 ## Missing fiscal calendar for budget: Error code: ERR00002 [Type: Error]
 Error Code ERR00002 occurs when the BPA_SelfHelp_Log table registers an issue.
 When the transaction dates in Budget transaction lines within Dynamics 365 Finance don't align with the respective fiscal calendar in the ledger.
-This misalignment results in the transaction within the Budget being linked to an accounting date key of -1.
+This misalignment results in the transaction in the Budget fact being linked to -1.

 ### Resolution
 To address this error, include calendar years/periods from the minBudgetTransactionDate to the maxBudgetTransactionDate for the relevant Fiscal calendars.
 Fiscal calendar, minBudgetTransactionDate, and maxBudgetTransactionDate are located in the BPA_SelfHelp_Log table.
 You can locate these details in the LogDetails column.